Nebraska Divorce, Child Custody and Family Law Attorney

 Does Nebraska have residency requirements for a divorce?
 Yes.
 At least one of the parties has to have been a resident of the state of Nebraska for at least one year prior to filing, unless the parties were married in Nebraska and either party has resided in Nebraska from the time of marriage until the filing of the divorce.
 See Nebraska Revised Code Section 42-349.

 Is there a waiting period for a divorce?
 Yes.
-A divorce in Nebraska cannot be finalized by trial until sixty days after service on the non-filing spouse.
+A divorce in Nebraska cannot be finalized until sixty days after service on the non-filing spouse.

 What do I have to show to get an annulment of my marriage in Nebraska?
 In Nebraska a marriage can be annulled for any of the following causes set out in Nebraska Revised Code Section 42-374: the marriage between the parties is prohibited by law; either party is impotent at the time of marriage; either party had a spouse living at the time of marriage; either party was mentally ill or a person with mental retardation at the time of marriage; or force or fraud.